Mmesek/MBot.py/README.md

 ## Running locally

-Run once to generate secrets.ini, modify to suit your needs.
+Run once to generate `secrets.ini`, modify to suit your needs.
 Make sure to set `intents` in `bot` section to at least `1`.

 #### Docker Compose: